elide-us/ClayEngineOSS/README.md

 #### GAME/BOLTS/ClayEngine A DirectX MMO Engine

+Eliminate the editor!
+Build the game in the game.

+Advanced debugging features allow for limitless game configurations from single player to massive scale complex network infrastructure.s

 Unleash Your Creativity with our GAME Engine: Craft captivating stories, quests, characters, and world events effortlessly.

 Empower Your Vision with BOLTS: Seamlessly build massive scale client-server game systems with ease.